Burrill Lake

 Burrill Lake lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Burrill Lake's population is estimated at around 2,061 as of Nov 2025.
-This reflects an increase of 279 people (15.7%) since the 2021 Census, which reported a population of 1,782 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Burrill Lake is estimated at around 2,064 as of Feb 2026.
+This reflects an increase of 282 people (15.8%) since the 2021 Census, which reported a population of 1,782 people.
 The change is inferred from the resident population of 1,923 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
-This level of population equates to a density ratio of 479 persons per square kilometer.
-Burrill Lake's growth rate exceeded that of its SA4 region (4.6%) and SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 65.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 480 persons per square kilometer, providing significant space per person and potential room for further development.
+Burrill Lake's growth of 15.8% since the 2021 census exceeded the SA4 region (4.8%) and the SA3 area, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration that contributed approximately 65.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-A significant population increase is forecast for the top quartile of non-metropolitan areas nationally, with Burrill Lake expected to expand by 552 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.5% in total over the 17 years.
+Future population dynamics anticipate a significant increase in the top quartile of non-metropolitan areas nationally, with Burrill Lake expected to expand by 599 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.2% in total over the 17 years.

 Frequently Asked Questions - Population